clash-lang/clash-lang.org/content/_index.md

     dotp as bs = sum (zipWith (*) as bs)
 {{< / highlight >}}
         </p>
-        <p>Clash will figure out the type of this function through its powerful type interference system.
+        <p>Clash will figure out the type of this function through its powerful type inference system.
 To "lock" types in place, we can partially apply `fir`: </p>
         <p>
 {{< highlight haskell >}}
 -- inferred: Signal dom Int -> Signal dom Int